Best Android VPNs for 2020

-It's official: VPNs are no longer the exclusive domain of bulky desktop clients and bloated software.
-And as millions of people continue to work from home due to the coronavirus crisis, the download rate of mobile VPN apps keeps growing exponentially.
+It's official: Virtual private networks are no longer the exclusive domain of bloated software and bulky desktop clients.
+And the download rate of mobile VPN apps only keeps growing exponentially, as millions of people continue to work from home due to the coronavirus crisis .

-Over 480 million mobile virtual private network apps were downloaded around the globe in the last 12 months, 54% more than the year before, according to a 2019 report from research firm Top10VPN.
-Some 75% of all of those downloads were via an Android phone or another Android device.
+More than 480 million mobile virtual private network apps were downloaded around the globe in the last 12 months, according to a 2019 report from research firm Top10VPN.
+That's 54% more than the year before.
+And approximately 75% of all of those downloads were via an Android phone or another Android device.

-According to the report's researchers, free services accounted for 84% of all mobile VPN downloads.
+Free services accounted for 84% of all mobile VPN downloads, the report showed.
 However, we recommend avoiding free VPN apps and going with a paid VPN whenever possible.
 That means getting your money's worth out of a secure, glitch-free VPN app for Android.
 We routinely test and review our featured VPN apps, so be sure to check back here in the future as we regularly update our list.

 While our directory of the best VPN services of 2020 ranks these apps and others by how well they held up during our testing and review process, this list focuses specifically on the mobile offerings of each VPN provider.
 Each Android VPN app listed here has a cost -- there isn't a free VPN service included.
 But, that just means you're going to be paying for a secure virtual private network and connection speed, which is important on an Android smartphone, Android tablet or other mobile device.
 Here are the best VPN for Android apps that we've tested so far this year.